alexa-js/alexa-app/README.md

 ### IntentRequest

 Define the handler for multiple intents using multiple calls to `intent()`.
 Intent schema and sample utterances can also be passed to `intent()`, which is detailed below.
-Intent handlers that don't return an immediate response (because they do some asynchronous operation) must return `false` (**deprecated**) or a `Promise`.
+Intent handlers that don't return an immediate response (because they do some asynchronous operation) must return a Promise.
+The response will be sent when the promise is resolved and fail when the promise is rejected.
 See example further below.

-**Note:** Using `return false` to signify an asynchronous intent handler function is deprecated and will be removed in the next major version.
-Instead, return a `Promise`.

 ```javascript
 app.intent("live", {